DMOJ/docs/docs/site/pdf_generation.md

 SLIMERJS_FIREFOX_PATH = '/usr/bin/firefox'
 ```

-!!! note
-    The DMOJ uses a Segoe UI font when viewed on Windows browsers.
+?>  The DMOJ uses a Segoe UI font when viewed on Windows browsers.
 If running PhantomJS on a Linux server, installing
     Segoe UI fonts on it will provide optimal rendering quality &mdash; otherwise, a fallback font will be used and
     statements will look subpar.